-This is the position of Digital Signal Processing Engineer, Central Engineering Department (CE), Smithsonian Astrophysical Observatory (SAO).
-The incumbent will provide expert electronics engineering, with digital signal processing specialization, to work with senior Event Horizon Telescope (EHT) instrument scientists.
-Additionally, implement advanced analog-to-digital conversion technologies matched to ultra-high performance recording and computing platforms based on Field Programmable Gate Array (FPGA), Graphics Processor Unit (GPU), and Central Processor Unit (CPU) technologies.
+This position will provide expert electronics engineering, with digital signal processing specialization, to work with senior EHT instrument scientists on long-range development of game-changing advances in millimeter- and submillimeter-wave very-long- baseline- interferometry (VLBI) astrophysical instrumentation.
+The Electronics Engineer will implement advanced data processing designs with ultra-high performance recording and computing platforms based on Field Programmable Gate Array (FPGA), Graphics Processor Unit (GPU), and Central Processor Unit (CPU) technologies.
+This will lead to development of advanced recording systems and phased array processor systems for the EHT stations.

 The Smithsonian Astrophysical Observatory is an equal opportunity employer committed to diversity in our workplace.